corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/serialization/serialization-enum-evolution.md

 enum class OngoingExample { A, B, C }
 ```

-For the first evolution, two constants are added, D and E, both of which are set to default to C when not present
+For the first evolution, two constants are added, D and E, both of which are set to default to C when not present.

 ```kotlin
 @CordaSerializationTransformEnumDefaults (